-Candidates need to be able to understand the main points from signs, newspapers and magazines and use vocabulary and structures correctly.
+Candidates need to be able to understand texts from publications such as fiction and non-fiction books, journals, newspapers and magazines.

 Writing: 45 minutes

 Candidates need to be able to respond to an email and to write either an article or a story.